TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h, .cpp)

-The Rotation Controller library handles all rotational (non directional) movement
+The Rotation Controller library handles all rotational (non directional) movement.
+The rotation controller takes both pixy and compass input into account and acts accordingly.

 To use the Rotation Controller libaray, import it into your main c++ file